-As of February 15, 2024, there were 1,711 shareholders of record of our common shares, although there is a larger number of beneficial owners.
+As of February 14, 2025, there were 1,596 shareholders of record of our common shares, although there is a larger number of beneficial owners.

 Issuer purchases of equity securities.
-The following table provides information about our purchases of our equity securities during the quarter ended December 31, 2023:
+The following table provides information about our purchases of our equity securities during the quarter ended December 31, 2024:

-Calendar Month Number of Shares Purchased (1) Average Price Paid per Share Total Number of Shares Purchased as Part of Publicly Announced Plans of Programs Maximum Approximate Dollar Value of Shares that May Yet Be Purchased Under the Plans or Programs December 1, 2023-December 31, 2023 436 \$3.92 \$ Total 436 \$3.92 \$
+Calendar Month Number of Shares Purchased (1) Average Price Paid per Share Total Number of Shares Purchased as Part of Publicly Announced Plans of Programs Maximum Approximate Dollar Value of Shares that May Yet Be Purchased Under the Plans or Programs December 1, 2024-December 31, 2024 114 \$3.62 \$

-(1) These common share withholdings and purchases were made to satisfy tax withholding and payment obligations of a former employee of RMR in connection with the vesting of prior awards of our common shares.
+(1) These common share withholdings and purchases were made to satisfy tax withholding and payment obligations of certain former employees of RMR in connection with the vesting of prior awards of our common shares.
 We withheld and purchased these common shares at their fair market value based upon the trading price of our common shares at the close of trading on Nasdaq on the purchase date.

 Our current cash distribution rate to common shareholders is \$0.01 per share per quarter, or \$0.04 per share per year.
-However, the timing, amount and form of future distributions will be determined at the discretion of our Board of Trustees and will depend upon various factors that our Board of Trustees deems relevant, including, but not limited to, our FFO attributable to common shareholders, our Normalized FFO attributable to common shareholders, requirements to maintain our qualification for taxation as a REIT, limitations in our debt agreements, the availability to us of debt and equity capital, our dividend yield, our dividend yield compared to the dividend yields of other industrial REITs, our expectation of our future capital requirements and operating performance and our expected needs for and availability of cash to pay our obligations.
+However, the timing, amount and form of future distributions will be determined at the discretion of our Board of Trustees and will depend upon various factors that our Board of Trustees deems relevant, including, but not limited to, our FFO and Normalized FFO attributable to common shareholders, requirements to maintain our qualification for taxation as a REIT, the then current and expected needs for and availability of cash to pay our obligations and fund our investments, limitations in our debt agreements, our availability of debt and equity capital, our dividend yield and our dividend yield compared to the dividend yields of other REITs and our expectation of future capital requirements and operating performance.
 Therefore, we cannot be sure that we will continue to pay distributions in the future or that the amount of any distributions we do pay will not decrease.